markc/alsa/lib/md/Aplay.md

 It might be a good idea to set a moderate volume level for not damaging your boxes.
 Then call

-` `

        aplay -Dhw:0,0 /boot/vmlinuz!

 If you hear a terrible noise, your hardware works.
-If you have pcm coded files such as .wav files at hands you might want to use these instead.
+If you have pcm coded files such as .wav files at hand you might want to use these instead.

-Note, that by using the -d switch you choose card number and pcm output of the card.
+Note that by using the -d switch you choose card number and pcm output of the card.
 If you already configured your [.asoundrc](/.asoundrc ".asoundrc") you may use name aliases defined there.